 You don't see them unless you're specifically on the prowl and in the exact designated location at the exact time the Cruise Navigator says they'll be appearing.
 Which, if you think about it, is kind of the same way it is at the Disney theme parks.

-Get Ship Ready: Secure your Disney Cruise Line Gear!
+✦ Get Ship Ready: Secure your Disney Cruise Line Gear!

-You can plan your Disney Cruise Line outfits, tumblers, and more before you're even on the ship.
+Another way to feel like a kid while still adulting is to be a Disney Adult and plan your Disney Cruise Line outfits, tumblers, and more before you're even on the ship.

 Conclusion of Enjoying a Disney Cruise Without Kids

-So even if you're just an adult there to have a great time, with a love for the Disney brand, you'll enjoy the adult-only pools and cafe, the adult programming and nightclubs, and bars too.
+So even if you're just an adult there to have a great time, with a love for the Disney brand, you'll enjoy the adult-only pools and cafe, the adult-only programming and nightclubs, and bars too.
 You'll even appreciate Castaway Cay from a different perspective!

 Interested in a cruise with Disney or others?
 Also check out:

 - Disney Cruise Line Check-in Process Online: Everything to Know

 - Anti-Nausea Medication and Other Cruise Sea Sickness Solutions

 - Things to Do at Walt Disney World Besides the Parks